tmendes-dev/tmendes-dev/README.md

 <h1 align="center">Hi there 👋, I'm Thomas Mendes</h1>
 <h3 align="center">In love with software development 🚀</h3>

-- Married, Father, Geek, Curious person e possibly your new friend.

 - 🌱 I’m currently learning **software architectural patterns.**

 - 👯 I’m looking to collaborate on **any cool project you need help with.**